msea-us/ccvaderz/README.md

 Install sbt build tool and install the Eclipse Plugin for sbt. - http://www.scala-sbt.org/download.html

 Run 'sbt eclipse' - this will create 2 eclipse projects.
 Open both projects in Eclipse.

+In JVM, you can run Main.scala as Scala Application from Eclipse, or 'sbt vaderzJVM/run'

+To run JS, run 'sbt ~fastOptJS' and then open 'file:///<path>/ccvaderz/js/target/scala-2.11/classes/index-fastopt.html in your web browser.